zzuno/zzuno.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My area of interest is Generative AI and it's industrial application.
+My area of interest is LLM and Vision-Text multi-modal models and their industrial application.

-Currently looking for innovative ideas and building a new thing.
+Currently looking for industrial utilization of LLM and Vision models.
 Anyone who wants to discuss about it are always welcomed !

 # 🔥 News

-- _2024.10_: &nbsp; I am preparing for a new business!
+- _2025.08_: &nbsp; Asteromorph has revealed its first technical report.
 Please stay tuned.🙌
 <!-- - _2024.03_: &nbsp; I've got accepted as a Ph.D course from [University of Wisconsin-Madison](https://www.wisc.edu) -->
 - _2022.12_: &nbsp;🎉🎉 I became to attend [Google Research](https://research.google/) ExploreCSR
 - _2020.01_: &nbsp;🔥 I am thrilled to announce that I’ve secured an at [Samsung Electronics](https://www.samsung.com/sec/), C-LAB